fenago/python-networking-sysadmins/scripting/lab_guides/Lab_14.md

 ```

-Like reading the kernel log file, we can also perform various operations
+Like reading the log file, we can also perform various operations
 on it, just like we are going to perform some operations now.
 Now, we
 are going to access content in the kernel log file through indexing.
 It
 is possible because of the `split` function, as it splits all